BraydentheCao/Brayden-BSE-Portfolio/index.md

 - It starts by creating a duplicate of every original, uneditted frame and converting it into hsv
 - HSV stands for Hue, Saturation, and Value.
 Hue represents every color from 1-179, Saturation is the intensity from 0-255, and Value is the brightness from 0-255.
 HSV is used here to more accurately detect color without too much interference from light level
 - Once created, colors ranges to detect only red, a binary masks, and a bitwiseOr function turn red pixels into white, and then everything else into black
-- Morphological operations (dilate and erode) are used to reduce noise in the image, or in other words remvoe random white spots in the hsv frame (which techanically is red in the original frame).
-In doing so, there is a clear shape, aka the ball
+- Morphological operations (dilate and erode) are used to reduce noise in the image, or in other words remove random white spots in the hsv frame (which techanically is red in the original frame).
+In doing so, there is a clear circular shape, aka the red ball
-- Now that there is an hsv, contouring is used to outline the white pixels in the hsv frame (aka the ball), and this outline is then displayed on the web streaming of the camera
+- After hsv is applied, contouring is used to outline the white pixels in the hsv frame (aka the ball), and this outline is then displayed on the web streaming of the camera
 - To find the center, the average x and y coordinate of every contour is used.
-This center point of the ballcan then be compared to the actual center of the camera to find the x and y offset of the ball (we care about the x offset only because we can control the left and right position of the ball by turning)
+This center point of the ball can then be compared to the actual center of the camera to find the x and y offset of the ball (we care about the x offset only because we can control the left and right position of the ball by turning)
 - This offset information then becomes useful input data for the rotation PID

 <br>
 <hr style="height:1px;border:none;background-color:#ccc;"><br>

-Code (reduced)
+Code (directory: /Code/Tracking/baseProject.py)
+<a href="https://github.com/BraydentheCao/BSE_Code"> Link (in case you missed it)</a><br>

 ```python
 # ...Initialize camera and web streaming...